-"observed" ratio [30, 34] since the galaxy clustering data has been analysed in a manner which assumes an underlying FLRW model.
-The relevant analyses [30, 34] involve transformations to Fourier space to treat the power spectrum.
-To revisit such an analysis for the timescape model is far from trivial, as it requires a recalibration of transfer functions, and of the cosmological drag epoch, z_d , for a rather different cosmological parameterization given that we are dealing with a model which does not evolve as a homogeneous isotropic cosmology.
-In particular, the mass ratio of nonbaryonic dark matter to baryonic matter can be somewhat different [24] from the concordance Λ CDM model, and this needs to be considered.
-Given that the difference in the value of $r{0.35:0.2}$ quoted between refs.
-[30] and [34] is due to changes in the manner in which the data is treated, as well as the fact that there is more data, it is clear the differences in calibration due to a change of the nonbaryonic to baryonic mass ratio could also similarly affect the value of the "observed" ratio.
+In fact, one must exercise caution in comparing the prediction of $r{0.35:0.2}$ for the timescape model with the "observed" ratio [46,50] since the galaxy clustering data have been analyzed in a manner which assumes an underlying FLRW model.
+The relevant analyses [46,50] involve transformations to Fourier space to treat the power spectrum.
+To revisit such an analysis for the timescape model is far from trivial, as it requires a recalibration of transfer functions, and of the cosmological drag epoch, z_d , for a rather different cosmological parametrization given that we are dealing with a model which does not evolve as a homogeneous isotropic cosmology.
+In particular, the mass ratio of nonbaryonic dark matter to baryonic matter can be somewhat different [38] from the concordance Λ CDM model, and this needs to be considered.
+Given that the difference in the value of $r{0.35:0.2}$ quoted between Refs.
+[46,50] is due to changes in the manner in which the data are treated, as well as the fact that there are more data, it is clear the differences in calibration due to a change of the nonbaryonic to baryonic mass ratio could also similarly affect the value of the observed ratio.